SolaceLabs/solace-iot-reference-architecture/docs/index.md

     Get the cloud-init.sh script from here: https://github.com/KenBarr/Solace_testing_in_AWS/blob/master/Cloud-Init/init.sh

-You will need to save a copy with edit for these
+You will need to save a copy with edit for these variables

 ```
 export AWS_ACCESS_KEY_ID=XXX           # <Your AWS Access key>
 export AWS_SECRET_ACCESS_KEY=XXX #<Your AWS Key Secret>